More than a century ago, a muckraking journalist named Lincoln Steffens described Philadelphia as “corrupt and contented.”

 But corruption usually begets more corruption; the violation of one sacred standard often leads to the collapse of other standards.

 And make no mistake, distorting election districts to create an unfair advantage for your team is a form of corruption.
+It is cheating.
 It creates an advantage that other forms of corruption then seek to cash in on.

 When incumbents know they can win without breaking a sweat, complacency flourishes.
 And, depending on the person, complacency can breed arrogance — and arrogance can lead to a belief that the rules apply only to other people.